-Civil cases in the Supreme Court of British Columbia usually involve claims exceeding $25,000.
-Claims of less than $25,000 are heard in the Provincial Court of British Columbia.
+Civil cases in the Supreme Court of British Columbia usually involve claims exceeding $35,000.
+Claims of $5000 or less will go through the Civil Resolution Tribunal process while claims between $5001 and $35,000 will be heard in the Provincial Court of British Columbia.
 The Supreme Court also hears cases involving civil matters such as bankruptcy, personal injury claims and contract disputes, as well as judicial reviews of administrative tribunals like the Worker’s Compensation Board.
 Cases of libel, slander and malicious prosecution are also heard in this court.

 Typically, to start a civil claim, a plaintiff or petitioner files a Notice of Civil Claim or a Petition.
 The defendant or respondent must then reply in order to dispute the case.